What are aerosols?

-Why study at the Centre for Aerosol Science?
+Why study as part of the CDT in Aerosol Science?

 - Comprehensive training in the core physical science of aerosols during the first 7 months of your PhD, hosted at the University of Bristol.